jillesvangurp/sinatra-docdsl/README.md

 This code is licensed under the expat license.
 See the LICENSE file for details.

 # Changes
+- 0.8.3 Add url_prefix feature so that the endpoint path can be prefixed with a custom prefix_
 - 0.8.2 Fix exception handling in render function
 - 0.8.1 Don't needlessly re-initialize the page object
 - 0.8 Make the documentation end point explicitly configurable via doc_endpoint